RufusJWB/cmp-updates/draft-ietf-lamps-rfc4210bis.md

      body      PKIBody
   }
 ~~~~

+It is to be encoded according the selected encoding schema for the transmission of the CMP message {{RFC6712bis}} Section 5.3 and used as input for the calculation of PKIProtection.

 There MAY be cases in which the PKIProtection BIT STRING is
 deliberately not used to protect a message (i.e., this OPTIONAL field